oracle942/weather-dashboard/README.md

 ## DESCRIPTION
-This application is a weather dashboard meant to provide users with current and forecast weather information about the city entered in the search-bar or select from one of the pre-determined options available on the screen by clicking on buttons.
+This weather dashboard provides users with current and forecast weather information about the city entered in the search-bar or select from one of the pre-determined options available on the screen by clicking on buttons.

 This solution allows users to easily check the current and forecast weather in many different cities.